NessieCircuits/Riotee_SDK/README.md

  - `reset_callback()`: Called later after every reset.
 Initialize peripherals here.
  - `turnoff_callback()`: Called right before the application gets suspended.
 Abort any energy-intensive operation immediately.

-Your application may change the default size of the memory that is retained across power failures as well as the stack size by definining `RAM_RETAINED_SIZE` and `STACK_SIZE` in a `riotee_config.h` header.
+Your application may change the default size of the memory that is retained across power failures as well as the stack size by definining `RIOTEE_RAM_RETAINED_SIZE` and `RIOTEE_STACK_SIZE` in a `riotee_config.h` header.

 ## Features